19 Sep What Is Gingivitis, and What Causes It?

 - Bad breath

 If you notice any of the above symptoms, we encourage you to schedule a dental checkup and cleaning right away.
-As we mentioned before, gingivitis can be treated if caught early enough, but if it progresses unabated, it can lead to infection that spreads into the jawbone and causes tooth loss and other difficulties.
+As we mentioned before, gingivitis can be treated if caught early enough.
+However if it is allowed to progress, it can lead to an infection that spreads into the jawbone and causes tooth loss and other difficulties.